cioccarellia/kite/README.md

 fab.text =                appContext.getString(R.string.ride)
 ```

+## Extensions
+You can run a bunch of extensions functions with regards to context:
+- `getKiteContext` returns the current kite context
+- `changeKiteContext` changes the current kite context to the passed one
+- `KiteParser.changeContext` allows you to modify kite's context, chainable
+- `KiteParser.runWith` allows you to temporarely switch context and execute a lambda with respect to the passed context, chainable

 ## Supported Resources
 | Resource Type   	| AAPT class       	| Namespace             	| Input                                                   	| Output              	| Implementation                      	| API 	| Variants           	|
 |-----------------	|------------------	|-----------------------	|---------------------------------------------------------	|---------------------	|-------------------------------------	|-----	|--------------------	|